 CCTV footage records Mark leaving the party twice.
 He immediately returned a second time and 56 seconds later he is seen falling to his death from the balcony.

 One of the women at the party, Annabel Healdsmith, later admitted that Roundhill, Johnny Headlock and Doherty all went outside together to the balcony to eject Mark from the party.
 The three returned but Mark did not.
-On Christmas Day, Jonny Headlock walked into Bethnal Green police station and confessed to killing Mark Blanco.
-After being locked up, he retracted his statement and was allowed to leave by the police.

 “The sound of his (Mark’s) impact on the ground was heard by a person in a neighbouring flat in the block 18 of Fieldgate Mansions.
 This person also heard preceding the impact with the ground, the sounds of a number of people up and down the stairs preceding this final event.